YohanesKiolol/dicoding-certification-2/README.md

 ## Resources

-A list of links to resources used throughout this course is available on the [Resources](resources.md) page.
+A list of links to resources used throughout this course is available on the [Resources](resources.md) page